-The customers can easily create a ticket from the UVdesk option available in My Account section.
-The admin or its assigned agents can manage the tickets either from Magento backend or from UVdesk Dashboard.
+The customers can easily create a ticket from the UVdesk option available in the My Account section.
+The admin or its assigned agents can manage the tickets either from the Magento (Adobe Commerce Cloud) backend or from UVdesk Dashboard.

 With the help of UVdesk Connector, all the information about the tickets is automatically synchronized between your Magento store and your UVdesk Dashboard.